vegaprotocol/documentation/docs/concepts/trading-on-vega/fees-rewards.md

 #### Market creation reward metric
 The market creation reward dispatch metric is designed to incentivise creating markets that attract good trading volume.
 Rewards are awarded to the proposers of any markets that meet a certain total trade value.

-The threshold for what counts as 'enough' trading volume is a formula that takes into account the value of the network parameter `rewards.marketCreationQuantumMultiple`, as well as the settlement asset's quantum to assess the market's size.
+The threshold for what counts as 'enough' trading volume is a formula that takes into account the value of the network parameter <NetworkParameter frontMatter={frontMatter} param="rewards.marketCreationQuantumMultiple" />, as well as the settlement asset's quantum to assess the market's size.

 An asset's quantum is defined an approximation of the smallest 'meaningful' amount of that asset, generally expecting it to be the quantity of the asset valued at approximately the value of 1 USD.
 An asset's quantum is set in the governance proposal that enabled the asset for use on Vega.